 Note: This exercise is best done after abdominal work.

 How to perform The Front Pillar Bridge Exercise:

-- Get in a classic push-up postition on a Thick Foam Exercise Mat.
+- Get in a classic push-up postition on an exercise mat.
 Instead of placing your hands on the floor, however, rest on your forearms so that your elbows are bent at 90-degree angles.

 - Keeping your head and back straight, hold this position as long as you can.